JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

 ---

+- ### Google PaLM 2
+  - Request to PaLM 2 in this link [PaLM 2 Waitlist](https://makersuite.google.com/)
+  - Go to the [Get API key](https://makersuite.google.com/app/apikey) menu
+  - Create a new API key
+  - Copy this API Key to your clipboard.

+---

 - ### Judini
   - Request your API Key from the [Judini's](https://judini.ai) team
   - Go to the Settings section and copy your **`User ID`**